ronithgan/ronithgan.github.io/experience.md

 subtitle: Here are a few of the professional experiences I've been involved in
 ---

-Listed below are the main professional experiences I am lucky to have been a part of during my first two years of college.
+Listed below are the main professional experiences I am lucky to have been a part of during my three years of college.

+## 🏦 Product Manager Intern at Capital One (June 2024 - August 2024)

+This summer, I'm working at Capital One as a Product Manager Intern under the Product Development Internship program.
+More details to come once my internship is complete!

 ## 🔐 Engineering Product Manager Intern at Cisco (May 2023 - August 2023)

-I have been working at Cisco since May 2023 for the Cloud & Network Security team within the Cisco Security Business Group.
-More details to come once my internship is complete!
+Last summer, I worked at Cisco for the Cloud & Network Security team within the Cisco Security Business Group.
+As an intern, I specifically worked to help the company with its firewall upgrade initiative, automating data-driven insights to secure the company's consumer base and increase the number of devices upgraded.
+As part of this cross-functional initiative, I was responsible for devising features to enhance and simplify firewall upgrade and ordering processes within the business escalation team, working with engineers, sales representatives, partners, and directly with customers as well.
+Another project that I worked on last summer was establishing a product success dashboard for the company's security migration tool that generates $100 million in sales annually, providing organization-wide progress and directly leading to over a dozen firewall migrations.
+In addition to learning more about security and firewall technologies, I gained technical experience while learning about the toolkit of product management and took initiative by leading projects with multiple teams to improve multiple company products.

 ## 🔬 Research Assistant at U-M School of Information (November 2022 - Present)

 For the past few months, I have been working with Professors [Paramveer Dhillon](https://pdhillon.com/) and Elle O'Brien to integrate learning models with modern web information systems.
-Specifically, I am currently working on publishing a scholarly paper based on health and wellness information with social network analysis, currently pending submission to JAMIA.
+Specifically, I am currently working on publishing a scholarly paper based on health and wellness information with social network analysis, which is currently pending submission to JAMIA.
 I've trained a word embedding model to parse through 80 billion Twitter posts, characterizing beliefs about health across social media and identifying the top influencers related to misinformation through a retweet network.
 This research will help us understand how influencers responded to the COVID-19 pandemic and how these arguments are framed to their audience.
 This experience has helped me learn more about data science through Spark and Python to examine the societal impact of information systems today.

 ## 📊 Project Manager at APEX Consulting (January 2022 - Present)